Ezequiel Duran Player Props: Rangers vs. Astros

-The Texas Rangers, including Ezequiel Duran (.400 batting average in his past 10 games), take on starter Ronel Blanco and the Houston Astros at Globe Life Field, Friday at 8:05 PM ET.
+Ezequiel Duran -- with a slugging percentage of .725 in his past 10 games, including four home runs -- will be in action for the Texas Rangers against the Houston Astros, with Hunter Brown on the hill, on July 1 at 4:05 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with a home run and an RBI) against the Tigers.
+In his last game he had a hitless showing (0-for-4) against the Astros.

 Ezequiel Duran Game Info & Props vs. the Astros